Skip to content

 In 1826, William Presnell’s brother Thomas Snr was operating the Blake Snake Ferry and had claimed ownership of the Black Snake Farm.

-The ‘Half-way House’ reopened its doors as the Black Snake Inn in 1827 with the Presnell family holding the licence for the following six years.
+The ‘Half-way House’ reopened its doors as the Black Snake Inn in 1827 with the Presnell family holding the licence for the following six years until Presnell’s son in law George William Robinson obtained the license in 1833, holding it until the sale of the inn in 1836.
+The inn would go on to have a revolving door of over 20 individual licensees over the 5 decades that it operated.

 Following the commencement of the construction of the Bridgewater Bridge in 1830, the prospect of increased traffic is likely to have provided the impetus for the construction of the ‘New House’.